A Wise and Happy Life

 High achievers often fall into cognitive traps like all-or-nothing thinking, jumping to conclusions, or obsessing over how things “should” be.
 These thought patterns—what I call the “Troublesome Trifecta”—can increase anxiety and diminish confidence.
 Gratitude can counteract these distortions by helping us focus on the good, even when things aren’t perfect.

-• All-or-Nothing Thinking: Gratitude allows you to see the gray areas, acknowledging that while some things might be difficult, not everything is bad.
+• All-or-Nothing Thinking: The Power of Gratitude allows you to see the gray areas, acknowledging that while some things might be difficult, not everything is bad.

 • Jumping to Conclusions: By grounding yourself in what’s working, gratitude shifts your focus away from worst-case scenarios and reminds you of your capabilities.